Weather in Iceland in September: travel guide

 What is the weather like in September?

 The weather in September can vary significantly depending on the location you're interested in.
-In general, September marks the transition from summer to autumn.
+In general, September marks the transition from summer to fall.
 It tends to be milder than the peak summer months, with less heat and humidity.
 This makes September a great time for travel, as you can enjoy comfortable temperatures and often fewer crowds

 Before traveling to the land of glaciers and geysers, arm yourself with an understanding of the weather in Iceland in September.